Written by Scribendi

 Scholarly writing should be formal in tone.
 This means no contractions, colloquialisms, or slang.
-It also means that your writing should avoid personal pronouns, such as "I".
-In this style of writing, you should write in the 3rd person.
+It also means that your writing should avoid personal pronouns such as "I." In this style of writing, you should write in the third person.

 Proper citations are one of the most important characteristics of academic writing.
-Any evidence that you call on should always be supported with clear, orderly citations and references.
+You should always support any evidence that you call on with clear, orderly citations and references.
 This not only lends authority to your writing but also helps others locate your sources and further expand on your topic.

-These types of scholarly writing can split into further sub-categories.
-For example, an academic essay might fall into the descriptive, analytical, persuasive, or critical categories—each of which might ask you to take a different approach in your writing.
+These types of scholarly writing can be split into further subcategories.
+For example, an academic essay might fall into the descriptive, analytical, persuasive, or critical category—each of which might ask you to take a different approach in your writing.